Ilza Veith

-Ilza Fanny Veith (born Ilza Hirschmann, May 13, 1912, Ludwigshafen – June 8, 2013, Tiburon, California) was a German-born, American historian of medicine, specializing in the history of psychiatric medicine and Oriental medicine.
+Ilza Fanny Veith (born Ilza Hirschmann, May 13, 1912, Ludwigshafen – June 8, 2013, Tiburon, California) was a German-born, American historian of medicine, specializing in the history of psychiatric medicine and East Asian medicine.
+She taught at the University of Chicago 1949–1963 and the University of California, San Francisco 1964–1979.
+She was particularly known for her translation and analysis of the Yellow Emperor's Inner Classic (Huangdi Neijing) (1949) and her book Hysteria: The History of a Disease (1965).

-Biography
+Early life and education

-Ilza Hirschmann was the daughter of Jewish parents, the schnapps manufacturer Gustav Hirschmann (1882–1945) and Minna Hertz Hirschmann.
-From 1934 to 1936 Ilza Hirschmann studied medicine in Geneva and Vienna.
-On October 20, 1935, she married the lawyer Hans von Valentini Veith, whose father Dr. Julius Veith was a Jewish convert to Lutheranism.
+Veith was born Ilza Hirschmann in Ludwigshafen on May 13, 1912, the daughter of Jewish parents, the schnapps manufacturer Gustav Hirschmann (1882–1945) and Minna Hertz Hirschmann.
+From 1934 to 1936 she studied medicine in Geneva and Vienna.
+In 1935, she married the lawyer Hans von Valentini Veith, whose father Dr. Julius Veith was a Jewish convert to Lutheranism.
 Hans and Ilza Veith fled in 1935 to Italy and in 1937 emigrated to the US, where they settled in Baltimore.
 Both of them became naturalized American citizens in 1945.

 At the Institute for the History of Medicine of Johns Hopkins University, Ilza Veith graduated in 1944 with an M.A. and in 1947 with a Ph.D. in the history of medicine.
 She was the first person to receive in the United States a Ph.D. specifically in the history of medicine.
-At Johns Hopkins University, her mentor and doctoral advisor was Henry Sigerist, who suggested that her Ph.D. thesis should be the translation and analysis of the Yellow Emperor's Inner Classic (Huangdi Neijing, 黃帝內經).
+At Johns Hopkins, her mentor and doctoral advisor was Henry E. Sigerist, who suggested that her Ph.D. thesis should be the translation and analysis of the Yellow Emperor's Inner Classic (Huangdi Neijing, 黃帝內經).